-Dr. Dunsire has served as President and Chief Executive Officer of H. Lundbeck A/S, a pharmaceutical company, since September 2018.
-She previously served as President, Chief Executive Officer and director of Xtuit Pharmaceuticals, Inc., a biopharmaceutical company, from January 2017 to March 2018.
-Prior to her position at Xtuit, she served as President, Chief Executive Officer and director of FORUM Pharmaceuticals Inc., a pharmaceutical company, from July 2013 to May 2016.
+Dr. Dunsire served as President and Chief Executive Officer of H. Lundbeck A/S, a pharmaceutical company from September 2018 until August 2023.
+She previously served as President and Chief Executive Officer and as a director of Xtuit Pharmaceuticals, Inc., a private biopharmaceutical company, from January 2017 to March 2018.
+Prior to her position at Xtuit, she served as President and Chief Executive Officer and a director of FORUM Pharmaceuticals Inc., a private pharmaceutical company, from July 2013 to May 2016.
 Prior to FORUM, Dr. Dunsire worked for Takeda Pharmaceutical Company Limited, a publicly traded pharmaceutical company, as a corporate officer from June 2010 to June 2011 and a director from June 2011 to June 2013.
-She served as President, Chief Executive Officer and director of Millennium Pharmaceuticals, Inc., a biopharmaceutical company, from 2005 to 2008, when it was acquired by Takeda, and then as President and Chief Executive Officer of Millenium: The Takeda Oncology Company after the acquisition from 2008 to 2013.
-Prior to Millenium, Dr. Dunsire held various roles of increasing responsibility at Novartis Pharma AG from 1988 to 2005.
-Dr. Dunsire currently serves as a director of Syros Pharmaceuticals, a public biotechnology company and previously served as a director of Allergan, Inc., a publicly traded pharmaceutical company, from December 2006 to April 2015 and as a director of Alexion Pharmaceuticals Inc., a public biopharmaceutical company, from January 2018 to July 2021.
+She served as President and Chief Executive Officer and as a director of Millennium Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, between 2005 and 2008, when it was acquired by Takeda, and then as President and Chief Executive Officer of Millenium: The Takeda Oncology Company after the acquisition between 2008 and 2013.
+Prior to Millenium, Dr. Dunsire held various roles of increasing responsibility at Novartis Pharma AG between 1988 and 2005.
+Dr. Dunsire currently serves on the board of Syros Pharmaceuticals, a publicly traded biotechnology company, and previously served as a director of Allergan, Inc., a publicly traded biopharmaceutical company, from December 2006 until April 2015 and a director of Alexion Pharmaceutical Inc., a publicly traded biopharmaceutical company, from January 2018 until July 2021 when it was acquired by AstraZeneca.
 She obtained an MBBCh from the University of the Witwatersrand.